Accounting Schools in Minnesota

 University of St. Thomas (St Paul, MN)

 The University of St. Thomas, through its Opus College of Business, offers a Master of Science in Accountancy (MSA) that helps students build accounting skills while qualifying for the Uniform CPA Exam.
-The full-time eleven month MSA program follows a cohort model with integrated courses such as Advanced Auditing and Assurance Services, Professional Communication, Business Valuation and Risk Management, and International Accounting.
+The full-time 11-month MSA program follows a cohort model with integrated courses such as Advanced Auditing and Assurance Services, Professional Communication, Business Valuation and Risk Management, and International Accounting.
 A paid internship during the year’s peak accounting activity is included in the curriculum to give students experiential learning opportunities.
 Students also participate in a Professional Development Seminar featuring a series of expert speakers for further skills honing and networking opportunities.
-University of St. Thomas is ranked #112 in National Universities by US News.
+University of St. Thomas is ranked #124 (tie) in National Universities by US News.
 A selective college, St. Thomas is academically rigorous and maintains a competitive student-faculty ratio.
-The University of St. Thomas was the first university in Minnesota to offer a master’s degree in accounting.

 Top Accounting Firms for Graduates in Minnesota

 Cummings, Keegan & Co., PLLP has been named by Upsize Magazine as one of the best accounting firms in Minnesota for small businesses.
 With a full range of accounting, tax, and business management services and offices in St. Louis Park and Apple Valley, this smaller firm is a good place to start an accounting career.
-Located in Virginia, Walker, Giroux & Hahne, LLC is a locally owned accounting firm in northeastern Minnesota and positions itself as an alternative to larger firms.
-Boyum & Barenscheer PLLP is another prestigious local accounting firm with opportunities for graduates, with offices in the Twin Cities.
+Located in the town of Virginia, Walker, Giroux & Hahne, LLC is a locally-owned accounting firm in northeastern Minnesota and positions itself as an alternative to larger firms.
+Boyum & Barenscheer PLLP is another prestigious local accounting firm with opportunities for graduates, with offices in the Twin Cities and White Bear Lake.

 How to Become a CPA in Minnesota